Internet Explorer 5: History

 The actual release of Internet Explorer 5 happened in three stages.
 First, a Developer Preview was released in June 1998 (5.0B1), and then a Public Preview was released in November 1998 (5.0B2).
 Then in March 1999 the final release was released (5.0).
-In September it was released with Windows 98 Second Edition.
 Version 5.01, a bug fix version, was released in December 1999.
-Windows 2000 includes this version.
-Version 5.0 was the last one to be released for Windows 3.1x or Windows NT 3.x.
 Internet Explorer 5 Macintosh Edition had been released a few months earlier on March 27, 2000, and was the last version of Internet Explorer to be released on a non-Windows platform.
-Version 5.5 for Windows was released in June 2000, bundled with Windows ME and 128-bit encryption.
+Version 5.5 for Windows was released in June 2000, bundled with 128-bit encryption.
 It dropped support for several older Windows versions.

 A 1999 review of IE5 by Paul Thurrott described IE5 in ways such as, "Think of IE 5.0 as IE 4.0 done right: All of the rough areas have been smoothed out..", "....comes optionally bundled with a full suite of Internet applications that many people are going to find irresistible.", "IE 5.0 is a world-class suite of Internet applications."

-Microsoft ended all support for Internet Explorer 5.5, including security updates, on December 31, 2005.
-Microsoft continued to support Internet Explorer 5.01 on Windows 2000 SP4, according to its Support Lifecycle Policy; however, as with Windows 2000, this support was ended on July 13, 2010.
+Microsoft ended all support for Internet Explorer 5.5 SP2, including security updates, on December 31, 2005.
+Microsoft continued to support Internet Explorer 5.01 SP4, according to its Support Lifecycle Policy; however, this support was ended on July 13, 2010.